The Jewish quarter

-In 1555 Pope Paolo IV established the ghetto, one of the most decrepit and rundown districts of the city, where Jews were forced to live apart from the rest of the population.
+In 1555 Pope Paul IV established the ghetto, a run-down district where Jews were forced to live apart from the rest of the population.

-In 1870 Jews were finally free and, within the next decades, the whole area was demolished and rebuilt over the river level.
+Finally in 1870 Jews were free and in the next decades the whole area will be demolished and rebuilt over the level of the river.

-The new neighborhood, as we see it nowadays, extends over an area of four city blocks, crossed in its lenght by Via Catalana and Via del Tempio.
-It is delimited on one side by Via Portico d’Ottavia and on the other by the Tiber river.
+The new neighborhood as we see it nowadays extends over an area of four city blocks, crossed by Via Catalana and Via del Tempio; it is delimited on one side by Via Portico d’Ottavia and on the other by the Tiber river.

-Expert tour guides from the Museum will guide you to a pleasant walk through the picturesque lanes, streets and squares of the Jewish neighborhood.
-From Lungotevere De’ Cenci, to San Gregorio’s Church, to Largo 16 Ottobre, passing trough Via del Portico d’Ottavia, Via della Reginella, Piazza delle Cinque Scole and Largo Stefano Tachè.
+Expert tour guides from the Museum will accompany you on a pleasant walk through the picturesque lanes, streets and piazzas of the Jewish neighborhood.
+From Lungotevere De’ Cenci, to San Grgorio’s Church, Largo 16 Ottobre, passing trough Via del Portico d’Ottavia, Via della Reginella, Piazza delle Cinuque Scole and Largo Stefano Tachè.

-The “Jewish Ghetto” is a lively showplace of modern and ancient Rome.
-Even though most of the original area disappeared, there are still visible evidence and tangible testimonies of its history.
+The “Jewish Ghetto” is a lively showplace of a modern and ancient Rome.
+Even though most of the original area desappeared, there are still visible evidences and tangible testaments of its history.